ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 On 32-bit machines we don't want to be limited to 2 GiB `std::byte` buffers since we have up to 4 GiB of address space.
 This is not a problem for element types larger than a single byte since by then even a signed integer is able to address all of memory due to the size multiplication.

+In many cases we can use a larger signed type instead of a small unsigned type to get more range.
+The signed option gives even more range [(19)](https://www.youtube.com/watch?v=wvtFGa6XJDU).

-I'm not sure when this will become a restriction for 64-bit signed indices, the largest `std::ptrdiff_t` value is 9'223'372'036'854'775'807.
+I'm not sure when only having half the range will become a problem for 64-bit signed indices, the largest `std::ptrdiff_t` value is 9'223'372'036'854'775'807.
 For most modern applications on modern hardware the extra bit is not necessary [(15)](https://youtu.be/Puio5dly9N8?t=2561), the range limitation does not come up in practice very much.
 The limitation only comes into effect when the container contains single-byte elements such as char, with any larger type we run out of addressable memory for the data before we run out of index values in a signed integer.